 - Shop your pantry first and use ingredients that you have on hand first!
 Feel free to make substitutions based on what you have.

 - Also check to see if any of the ingredients are on sale or can be substituted for ones that are on sale.
-I LOVE using online apps to get cash back on my groceries and save money!
+I LOVE using apps to get cash back on my groceries and save money!
 Ibotta is my favorite!
 Use my code “dgjqfhi” to get $10 back immediately when you sign up and verify your first rebate within the first two weeks.

 - Use dry beans for canned.
 Try cooking them in the slow cooker covered with water on low for 6-8 hours.